In the City of Albany, 17.7% of workers were Professionals, compared to 32.2% in Public Administration and Safety.

 - Community and Personal Service Workers (2,071 local workers or 14.0%)

-In combination these three occupations accounted for 6,783 people in total or 45.8% of the local workers .
+In combination these three occupations accounted for 6,783 people in total or 45.8% of the All industries local workers.

-In comparison, the Public Administration and Safety workforce within City of Albany employed 18.1% as Professionals; 7.9% as Technicians and Trades Workers; and 32.2% as Community and Personal Service Workers.
+In comparison, the Public Administration and Safety workforce in the City of Albany employed 18.1% as Professionals; 7.9% as Technicians and Trades Workers and 32.2% as Community and Personal Service Workers.

-The major differences between the jobs held by the workforce in the City of Albany and the Public Administration and Safety workforce were:
+The major differences between the jobs held by the workforce in the City of Albany and Public Administration and Safety were:

 - A larger percentage of local workers employed as Sales Workers (11.0% compared to 0.9%)